Dfeldbaum/aem-fed-mixins/README.md

 Included in the mixins directory is the following collection of Sass mixins for use:

-* General mixins
+* General Mixins
+* Flexbox Mixins
-* Media queries mixins
+* Media Query Mixins
 * Typography mixins

 ## Installation